 After a smooth take-off, I started playing around with the entertainment system after we reached 10,000 feet.

 One thing I don’t like about these bulkhead seats is the placement of the TV monitor in the armrest.
 Not only does that necessitate folding the TV away for takeoff and landing, the position of the monitor when pulled out makes it awkward when trying to balance a drink and a laptop on the tray table, and to get out to the aisle.
-At least there’s plenty of legroom, which makes it a little easier to get out behind the screen.
+At least there’s plenty of legroom, which makes it a little easier to get out.
 In general, I found the entertainment selection disappointing.
-There was only a small selection of TV shows and movies, maybe a couple dozen in total, and the screen quality was poor.
-There is a DC power outlet underneath this row; it’s not as difficult to get to as in a regular row of coach due to the extra pitch, though it is still a little too easy to get your feet tangled in a long cord if you’re not careful.
+There was only a small selection of TV shows and movies, and the screen quality was poor.
+There is a DC power outlet underneath this row; it’s not as difficult to get to as in a standard row, though it is still a little too easy to get your feet tangled in a long cord.
 No WiFi is available on these aircraft.

 A little under an hour into the flight, the flight attendants commenced beverage and lunch service.
 The meal started off with a drink and a small package of pretzels.